open/close all folders

 - Seinfeld did an episode where George gets great parking spaces throughout and is extremely excited about it ("The Bris").
 Then of course there is the eponymously titled "The Parking Spot", where George spends the entire episode fighting with a guy over a great parking spot, each with only half their car in the spot, holding up traffic and distracting pedestrians.

 - Averted in the groundbreaking "Parking Garage" episode where they spend the entire episode wandering around the garage trying to find where they parked.
-To make it even sillier, Kramer was carrying a boxed TV set which fitness nut Michael Richards insisted contain an actual (CRT) television.
+To make it even sillier, Kramer was carrying a boxed air conditioner which fitness nut Michael Richards insisted contain an actual (CRT) television.

 - Torchwood: Taken to extremes; there is usually not only a free parking space, but a virtually empty car park.
 Presumably nobody else in Cardiff owns a car.